shemraz/phasmaphobiacheatsheet/README.md

 _If the ghost changes targets during a hunt when everyone is inside the investigation area, you can rule out Banshee._

-### jinn
+### Jinn
 - The Jinn cannot turn off the fusebox, however it can turn on a light, which can then trip the fuse.
-- The jinn will not interact with electronics more often than other ghosts.
+- The Jinn will not interact with electronics more often than other ghosts.
 - When the Jinn uses its ability there will be an EMF reading of 2/5 at the fusebox
   - Leave an EMF reader at the fuse box while the fuse box is on; if it picks up a reading but the fuse box never turned off, then it is very likely the Jinn using its ability.
 - The Jinn will move faster when all of the following are true: